 A Search Coordinator provides administrative support to the Hiring Manager (HM) during the recruiting and hiring process.
 This staff member may be responsible for candidate care, including but not limited to: arranging travel, onsite interviews, phone screens, and paying candidate expenses.
 A Search Coordinator may also be responsible for dispositioning candidates and closing out requisitions.

-The Compensation Manager performs position and compensation analysis, consulting with the Hiring Manager (HM) on compensation matters as they relate to position requirements.
+The Compensation Analyst performs position and compensation analysis, consulting with the Hiring Manager (HM) on compensation matters as they relate to position requirements.